fynv/ScoreDraft/docs/intro_eng.md

 drum = ScoreDraft.PercussionSampler('./Drum.wav')
 ```

 You can also put the wav files into the **PercussionSamples** directory under the starting directory so that ScoreDraft can create an initializer for you automatically.
-The file name without extension will apprear as the initializer name in the PrintCatalog lists.
+The file name without extension will appear as the initializer name in the PrintCatalog lists.

 ### UtauDraft Engine